 Help Shape the Future of Eugene — Join the Planning Commission

-Recruitment has opened for two positions on the Eugene Planning Commission.
+Recruitment has opened for two positions on the Eugene Planning Commission (video).
 We are seeking residents living within Eugene’s urban growth boundary who are interested in helping plan for our community’s future.
 Participation on the Planning Commission is an excellent way to get involved in local government and is an interesting and challenging experience that can truly make a difference.

 Members of the Planning Commission provide an invaluable service by advising City Council and city staff on a variety of land use and policy matters and by making recommendations on issues that affect our community, including housing, economic development, natural resources and transportation.